phheim/issy/README.md

 ### Build from Source

-To build Issy itself you need the Haskell build tool [Stack](https://www.haskellstack.org/).
-To get it we recommend [GHCUp](https://www.haskell.org/ghcup/).
+To build Issy itself, you need the Haskell build tool [Stack](https://www.haskellstack.org/).
+To get it, we recommend [GHCUp](https://www.haskell.org/ghcup/).
 To build Issy, just run
 ```
     make
 ```
 in the top-level folder.
 Stack will get the respective source code libraries and the compiler, so you need internet access for that.
 The ``issy`` binary is placed in the project's top-level folder.
-To get a clean build run ``make clean``.
+To get a clean build, run ``make clean``.

-To run Issy you also **must** get [Z3] (https://github.com/Z3Prover/z3) with version 4.13.0 or newer.
+To run Issy, you also **must** get [Z3](https://github.com/Z3Prover/z3) with **version 4.13.0 or newer**.
 For now we recommend using [version 4.13.3](https://github.com/Z3Prover/z3/releases/tag/z3-4.13.3).
-If you want to get this specific version of Z3 or your packages manager does only have an older version of Z3, the easiest way got a difeerent version is to download the binary from [Z3 GitHub release](https://github.com/Z3Prover/z3/releases) and *tell Issy to use that* with the ``--caller-z3`` option.
+If you want to get this specific version of Z3 or your packages manager does only have an older version of Z3, the easiest way got a difeerent version is to download the binary from its [GitHub releases](https://github.com/Z3Prover/z3/releases) and *tell Issy to use that* with the ``--caller-z3 <PATH_TO_Z3>`` option.

 You also **should** get [Spot](https://spot.lre.epita.fr/) as we Issy needs ``ltl2tgba`` from Spots Omega-automata tool suite.
 To get it just, follow their installation instructions.
 Using spot will work by default if ``ltl2tgba`` can be found by Issy in your PATH.
-If you want a different setup check out the ``--caller-aut`` option.
+If you want a different setup check out the ``--caller-aut <PATH_TO_LTL2TGBA>`` option.

 You **can** also get [MuVal of Coar](https://github.com/hiroshi-unno/coar) which is needed if Issy's monitor-based ``--pruning`` option on level 2 or higher is used.
-To get MuVal you must  build it from source (we strongly recommend commit 1d499999) and use (and adapt to the right locations) the wrapper script in ``scripts/call-muval.sh`` which is called with ``--caller-muval``.
+To get MuVal you must  build it from source (we strongly recommend commit 1d499999) and use (and adapt to the right locations) the wrapper script in ``scripts/call-muval.sh`` which is called with ``--caller-muval <PATH_TO_CALLSCRIPT>``.

 ## Usage